HenrikSamuelsson/reading-learn-c-the-hard-way/README.md

 Otherwise the book is also available in paper version from most book stores.

 You can also get an course from [learncodthehardway.org](https://learncodethehardway.org/) and then an e-book, videos and other content will be available for you there, I assume.

+## Development Environment

+Plan to try doing the exercises using a Windows 10 machine but running Ubuntu 20.04 Linux on Windows Subsystem for Linux 2 (WSL).

+I basiccally just followed the guide [Windows Subsystem for Linux Installation Guide for Windows 10](https://docs.microsoft.com/en-gb/windows/wsl/install-win10) to get Ubuntu on my Windows machine.